oracle/terraform-provider-oci/website/docs/r/database_migration_connection.html.markdown

 * `database_type` - Database connection type.
 * `defined_tags` - Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 Example: `{"foo-namespace.bar-key": "value"}`
 * `display_name` - Database Connection display name identifier.
 * `freeform_tags` - Simple key-value pair that is applied without any predefined name, type or scope.
 Exists for cross-compatibility only.
 Example: `{"bar-key": "value"}`
+* `manual_database_sub_type` - Database manual connection subtype.
+This value can only be specified for manual connections.
 * `id` - The OCID of the resource
 * `lifecycle_details` - A message describing the current state in more detail.
 For example, can be used to provide actionable information for a resource in Failed state.
 * `nsg_ids` - An array of Network Security Group OCIDs used to define network access for Connections.